 The Stanford Global Studies (SGS) Division offers Stanford students an opportunity to extend classroom knowledge of the world, to immersive cultural and professional experiences through the Global Studies Internship Program.
 The Program celebrated its 10th anniversary in Beijing in 2014.

-Program identified internship positions cover a wide range of fields, including business, non-profit, media, education, medicine, arts, technology, science and government.
+Program identified internship positions cover a wide range of fields, including business, non-profit, media, education, medicine, arts, technology, engineering, science, law and government.
 The Program also supports students for self-arranged internships at locations without travel warnings issued by the U.S. Department of State.
 The overall stipend base (from the program, the host organization, or both) for summer 2017 is $6,000 per intern.

 Currently enrolled freshmen, sophomores, juniors, seniors, and coterms at Stanford in ALL majors are eligible to apply, including undeclared students.
 Some positions in Asia are open to graduate students.